tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LP_Stu_Dashboard_Components.md

 ### 6. Student Do: No Pane, No Gain (15 mins)

 In this activity, students complete a MSMD activity where they create a Plotly plot and convert it to a Panel **pane**.
+The goal of this activity is to reinforce to students the importance of Panel **panes** and their role in the dashboard creation process.

 **Instructions:**